n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.webhook.md

 - JWT auth
 - None

-Refer to [Webhook credentials](/integrations/builtin/credentials/webhook/) for more information setting up each credential type.
+Refer to [Webhook credentials](/integrations/builtin/credentials/webhook/) for more information on setting up each credential type.

 ### Respond